 Always report any bear sightings or attacks to the Park Staff.

 Now that you’re sufficiently terrified and scenes from The Revenant are flashing through your mind, be realistic about the extremely slim possibility of a bear attack.
 While bear sightings are common, fatal attacks are unlikely.
-Be smart, careful and informed, but don’t let the possibility of a bear encounter keep you from enjoying the Canadian wilderness this summer.
+Be smart, careful and informed, but don’t let the possibility of a bear encounter keep you from enjoying the Canadian wilderness.